-- 1. Allocations shall be decided by the Board on the advice of the FEI and the relevant Technical Committee in accordance with this Article. - 2.
-The FEI will publish the bidding process timeline (including deadline for submitting applications, allocation timeline by the Board, etc.) for the relevant FEI Named-Events in due time. - 3.
+- Allocations shall be decided by the Board on the advice of the FEI and the relevant Technical Committee in accordance with this Article. - The FEI will publish the bidding process timeline (including deadline for submitting applications, allocation timeline by the Board, etc.) for the relevant FEI Named-Events in due time. - 3.
 When applying, the OC through its NF must submit to the FEI the "FEI Official Application Form" and must agree to comply with the FEI Rules and Regulations.
 Both the OC and the NF must sign the Host Agreement before the Board confirms the final allocation of the FEI-Named Event.
-Once proposed by the NF in the "FEI Official Application Form", the date of the Event cannot be changed without FEI approval. - 4.
+Once proposed by the NF in the "FEI Official Application Form", the date of the Event cannot be changed without FEI approval.
+For FEI CSIO-Series Events only the Board shall be entitled to allow deviations from this process, such as relieving the NF of the requirement to sign the Host Agreement. - 4.
 No NFs shall be allocated more than one (1) FEI World or FEI Continental Championship for Seniors in the Olympic Disciplines in any one year, unless decided otherwise by the Board in the interests of equestrian sport. - 5.
 No NFs shall be allocated two (2) consecutive FEI World or FEI Continental Championships in the same Discipline for the same Category of Athletes, unless there are no other suitable applications. - 6.
-Applications for FEI Regional Championships must include a list of NFs eligible, and any other NFs invited to take part, together with the proposed programme and the standard of the Competitions. - If no or no suitable application to organise an FEI-Named Event has been received within the deadline, the bid may be re-opened by the FEI and an appropriate allocation may be made by the Board. - 8.
-The Board shall be entitled to open the application of FEI Named-Events for multi-years.
+Applications for FEI Regional Championships must include a list of NFs eligible, and any other NFs invited to take part, together with the proposed programme and the standard of the Competitions. - If no or no suitable application to organise an FEI-Named Event has been received within the deadline, the bid may be re-opened by the FEI and an appropriate allocation may be made by the Board.

+8. The Board shall be entitled to open the application of FEI Named-Events for multi-years.